shellycao123/cafe/README.md

    * DB_USER
    * DB_PASSWORD
    * PORT
+ * Before first start, make sure mysql is added to your environment variable list and execute the following command:
+  * ./scripts/setup.sh
  * suggested way to run the app under the root directory:
    * npm start